phauer/comment-sidecar/README.md

 Create the required table and the index.
 Therefore, execute the SQL statements in  [`sql/create-comments-table.sql`](https://github.com/phauer/comment-sidecar/blob/master/sql/create-comments-table.sql)

-Copy whole content of the `src` directory (except `playground.html`) to your webspace.
+Copy whole content of the `src` directory (except `playground.html`) to your web space.
 You can put it wherever you like.
 Just remember the path.
 The following example assumes that all files are put in the root directory `/`.

 Open `comment-sidecar-config.php` and configure it: